 Action Rationale Where we are up to

-Retail cu stomers

-1. Mak e our products fairer
+Retail customers 1.
+Make our products fairer

 1.1.
-Removing overdrawn and dishonour fees on basic accounts Commissioner Hayne's recommendation 1.8 was that the Banking Code of Practice 2019 ( Banking Code ) be amended to, among other things, provide that banks: • Without prior express agreement with the customer, will not allow informal overdrafts on basic accounts; and • Will not charge dishonour fees on basic accounts.
+Removing overdrawn and dishonour fees on basic accounts Commissioner Hayne's recommendation 1.8 was that the Banking Code of Practice 2019 (Banking Code) be amended to, among other things, provide that banks: Without prior express agreement with the customer, will not allow informal overdrafts on basic accounts; and Will not charge dishonour fees on basic accounts.
 We completed this commitment.
 Circumstances where it is not reasonably possible or practical to prevent an account from becoming overdrawn are considered by the revised Banking Code of Practice, which came into effect on 1 March 2020.

-Ac tion Rationale Where we are up to 1.2.
+Action Rationale Where we are up to 1.2.
 Accelerating work on how we design and distribute products so that customers get products that better meet their needs The design and distribution obligations in the new Part 7.8A of the Corporations Act 2001 (Cth) will commence on 5 October 2021.
 We have a dedicated team working on implementing the design and distribution obligations by 5 October 2021.
 This takes into account ASIC's regulatory guide issued in December 2020.

-2. Improve our service to Aboriginal and Torres Strait Islander customers in remote communities Setting up a dedicated phone service Commissioner Hayne encouraged banks to develop a telephone service to assist Aboriginal and Torres Strait Islander peoples (and others living in remote areas) to access their banking.
+2. Improve our service to Aboriginal and Torres Strait Islander customers in remote communities

+2.1.
+Setting up a dedicated phone service Commissioner Hayne encouraged banks to develop a telephone service to assist Aboriginal and Torres Strait Islander peoples (and others living in remote areas) to access their banking.
 We completed this commitment.
 The service is staffed by bankers trained in indigenous cultural awareness and assisting vulnerable customers.
+2.2.
 Easier options to prove identity Commissioner Hayne's recommendation 1.8 was to amend the Banking Code to follow AUSTRAC's guidance about the identification and verification of persons of Aboriginal or Torres Strait Islander heritage.
 We completed this commitment by introducing measures to make it easier for indigenous customers to prove their identity.

-3. .
-Help customers by: 3.1.
-Helping consumer credit card customers who are carrying persistent debt We want to assist our customers' make choices which may help them manage and reduce their debt and banking costs.
-We have acted on this commitment by establishing a process to contact and offer assistance to credit card customers who are carrying persistent debt.
-The customer contact program that was paused on 19 March 2020 to enable ANZ to respond to COVID-19 with support for our customers was resumed on 15 February 2021.
+3. Help customers by:

+3.1.
+Helping consumer credit card customers who are carrying persistent debt We want to assist our customers make choices which may help them manage and reduce their debt and banking costs.
+We have acted on this commitment by establishing an ongoing process to contact and offer assistance to credit card customers who are carrying persistent debt. -- -- --